tinytek-io/.github/profile/README.md

 # TinyTek.io

 Welcome to the official GitHub organization for TinyTek.io!
-We are currently operating in stealth mode, building intelligent software solutions while bootstrapping by assisting other startups and contributing to open source projects.
+We are currently operating in stealth mode 🥷, building intelligent software solutions while bootstrapping by assisting other startups 🥰 and contributing to open source projects 🚀

 ## About Us